MetalDent/100-days-of-code/log.md

 I added a splash screen in the weather app and also some design.

-I update the TestApp (ContactsApp).
+I updated the TestApp (ContactsApp).

 **Link(s) to work**
 [Chat App](https://github.com/MetalDent/MyChatApp)